vero-tess/Team-X-Project-2/README.md

 browser that supports HTML 5.
 If Internet Explorer is used, version 7 or later is required.
 The code can be downloaded and edited using any plain text editor.

+To use the application, all the user has to do is go to the website.
+Once there, the available seminars, events, and dining options are seen in a column on the left-hand side.
+If the user clicks on one of these options, a detailed description of the event appears from a drop down in the panel.
+On the right-hand side of the application, the user sees a map with differently-colored markers signifying the types of seminars, events, and dining options are currently available to him or her.
+A key distinguishing the marker colors can be found at the top of the left-hand column.
+These map markers correspond to the names of seminars, events, and dining options displayed in left-hand column.
+If the user clicks on one of the colored markers, more detailed information, such as the date, time, location, details about the food options, etc can be found.
+If the user selects a dining hall, a link to the Campus Dish website with the available food options will be seen.

 MAILING LIST FOR INFORMATION UPDATES, BUGS, AND ANNOUNCEMENTS